 The workshop should be interactive, educational, and noncommercial.
 Education and Resources committee members are available to help facilitate a virtual, hands-on workshop if needed.

-The committee will consider 1) the currency and relevance of the topic to the field, 2) appropriateness of the proposal for the session type, 3) impact of practices, conclusions, or recommendations (if applicable), 4) evidence of critical engagement & ethical research (if applicable), 5) organization and clarity.
+The committee will consider 1) the currency and relevance of the topic to the field, 2) appropriateness of the proposal for the session type, 3) impact of practices, conclusions, or recommendations (if applicable), 4) evidence of critical engagement & ethical research (if applicable), 5) organization and clarity, 6) applicability to the conference theme.
 Workshop proposals will also be evaluated based on their learning outcomes.
 Lightning talks can be shorter and more informal and the committee will evaluate them with that in mind.

 All submissions will be masked with the author(s) name(s) and institutional affiliation(s) removed prior to review.
 To allow for anonymous masked review, author names, institutional affiliations, and address information must be absent in the summary section of the submission form.
 The Conference Planning Chairs reserve the right to edit summaries containing any author, institutional, location, or company names for the purpose of eliminating identifying information before sending the summary to reviewers.
 You are urged to anonymize your summary yourself, because the Conference Planning Chairs cannot guarantee the resulting quality if changes must be made after submission.
 One simple way of anonymizing the summary is replacing any identifying information such as institutional affiliation with the generic descriptor in brackets.
 For example, instead of Data University, use [institution] or [university].